-This is also why you shouldn’t use the “envelope of cash” approach to budgeting with food: costs can vary, and you can’t get away with not eating.
-Once you have your budget, keep track of your spending throughout the month to see if you’re on target to meet it.
-If not, think about why not, and discuss the situation with other members of your household.
+This is also why you shouldn’t use the “envelope of cash” approach when discussing budgeting for meals, as costs often vary.
+Subsequently, once you have your budget, keep track of your spending throughout the month to see if you’re sticking with it.
+Otherwise, you should reevaluate your needs and take a new approach.

 Shopping and Planning

 Having a plan helps you to adequately manage your grocery shopping and reduce the number of things you buy on impulse.
 Impulse buying, even of food on sale, can really ruin your food budget.
 Go into the store knowing exactly what you’re going to buy, and buy only what’s on your list.
 When you’re planning, use grocery store flyers to find out what’s on sale and plan accordingly.

 Check online for coupons as well.
 If your schedule allows it, try to get to the store around the closing hours.
 When using coupons, don't forget to keep your credit card details protected.
 Sometimes people get too excited at the counters and leave their credit card for some stranger to use.
 Make sure you protect yourself from fraud by taking these simple steps.